10 Ratsnake Species Of Eurasia

 Photo: Shuo Qi.
 Source: Zookeys authors Qi S, Shi J-S, Ma Y-B, Gao Y-F, Bu S-H, Grismer LL, Li P-P, Wang Y-Y – CC BY-SA 4.0

 A new Elaphe ratsake species, discovered officially in 2021.
-The blade-toothed ratsnake (Elaphe xiphodonta) had been missed for decades, but was finally discovered in eastern China’s Shaanxi province.
-The snake had large yellow patches on the head, with three distinct markings.
-It had unusually shaped teeth, with sharp cutting edges, and in captivity, it swallowed up quail eggs with aplomb.
+The blade-toothed ratsnake (Elaphe xiphodonta) had been overlooked for decades, but was finally discovered in eastern China’s Shaanxi province.
+The new snake had large yellow patches on its head, with three distinct markings.
+It had unusually shaped teeth, with sharp cutting edges, and in captivity, it swallowed up quail eggs with great enthusiasm.
 The only snake they analysed contained feathers, offering more clues.

-Its habitat was gently-angled gravel slopes along the shores of the Chang’an river, with a river width of 3 metres, at altitudes of 1700-1900 metres.
-It inhabited rugged terrain with forests not far away, and was believed to be mimicking the nearby Jerdon’s pitviper for its own protection.
+The habitats of this new snake were gently angled gravel slopes along the shores of Chang’an river, with a river width of 3 metres, at an altitude of 1700-1900 metres.
+It inhabited rugged terrain not far from forests, and was believed to be mimicking the nearby Jerdon’s pitviper for its own protection.

 10 Twin-spotted ratsnake